Skip to content

 Introduction

-Understanding get_message()
+Understanding getMessage()

-function is used to retrieve the error message associated with an exception.
+The getMessage() method is used to retrieve the error message associated with an exception.
 PHP stores the error message in the exception object when an exception is thrown.
-The get_message()
+The getMessage() method retrieves this message, allowing developers to display it to the user, log it, or use it in any other way that suits their needs.

 Syntax

-The syntax of the get_message()
+The syntax of the getMessage() method is as follows:

 string Exception::getMessage(void)